- Applicant's Proposed Project

-- Note: Schedule will be updated as Preliminary Draft SEIS preparation progresses
+Note: The schedule continues to be updated as SEIS preparation progresses

 The Chuitna Coal Project is a proposed surface mining and export development located in the Beluga Coal Field of Southcentral Alaska, approximately 12 miles northwest of the Native Village of Tyonek and 45 miles west of Anchorage.
 The proposed project is based on the development of a 300 million ton, ultra-low sulfur, subbituminous coal resource, the center of which is approximatedly 12 miles from the coast of Cook Inlet.